 Pelvic inflammatory disease (PID) is a serious infection of the female reproductive organs.
 This includes the uterus, ovaries, and fallopian tubes.
 PID can cause scar tissue to form in the pelvis and fallopian tubes.
 This damage may result in infertility, a future tubal pregnancy, or chronic pelvic pain.

 PID is more common in women aged 15-24 years.
-Other factors that may increase your chance of getting PID include:
+Other factors that may increase your chance of PID:

 Women with PID do not always have symptoms.
-However, if symptoms do occur, they may include:
+If symptoms do occur, they may include:

 Because symptoms are often subtle or nonexistent, PID can be difficult to diagnose.
 There are no specific tests for PID.